 - You now have an accurate measure of your gauge with the particular yarn and needles you used.

-When measuring your gauge using a swatch, it’s important you don’t ignore fractions of stitches.
+When measuring your gauge using a swatch, it’s important you don’t ignore fractions when counting your knitting stitches and rows.
 Even a small difference can compound to significantly change the size of your project.

 For extra precision, we recommend using a gauge ruler designed specifically for knitting swatches.
 This will make it much quicker and easier to accurately measure your swatch both vertically and horizontally.